edgedb/edgedb/docs/cloud/http_gql.rst

 Instance URL
 ============

-To determine the URL of an |Gel| Cloud instance, find the host by running :gelcmd:`instance credentials -I <org-name>/<instance-name>`.
+To determine the URL of a |Gel| Cloud instance, find the host by running :gelcmd:`instance credentials -I <org-name>/<instance-name>`.
 Use the ``host`` and ``port`` from that table in the URL format above this note.
 Change the protocol to ``https`` since Gel Cloud instances are secured